sangu0005/Demand_Forecasting/README.md

 Accurate sales forecasting is critical for retail businesses to optimize inventory, reduce losses, and improve profitability.

-This project builds a Machine Learning model to predict store sales based on historical data.
-The notebook demonstrates a complete ML workflow including data preprocessing, visualization, feature engineering, and model evaluation.
+This project builds a Machine Learning model to predict retail demand based on historical transaction data to support inventory optimization  and strategic planning.

 ---